Un-Safe Sea Jellyfish Lotion - OceanLine's Titanic Thailand Omission

 Providing you and your kids with a false sense of security is nothing short of negligent.
 The Safe Sea store website even has a 'Thailand Box Jellyfish Calendar' based on moon cycles, claiming "we can predict when these pests are most likely to be active and plentiful in waters around Thailand".
 Ridiculous rubbish!
 Complete and utter concocted poppycock.

-A box jellyfish species in Hawai'i is known to appear on their beaches in a pattern dictated by the lunar cycle, but in Thailand?
+A box jellyfish species in Hawai'i is known to appear on their beaches in a pattern dictated by the lunar cycle, and possibly in Israel according to a 2016 study, but in Thailand?
 Again, nope!
 Wrong, dangerously wrong.
 Different animal, different behaviour.
 No research, no evidence.
 And these people want you to trust their products?

 Is Safe Sea available in-store in Australia whose northern tropics are home to the infamous box jellyfish Chironex fleckerii?
 No. Because it's not been tested on them.
 There is no evidence that it will work.
 The risk to human life is too great for it to be made available.